BlacketPS/Blacket/README.md

 ## About The Project
 <img src="https://blacket.org/content/github/blacketHome.png"></img>
-Me personally, I love Blooket and everything about it, but I felt something was missing.
-A lot of people have made Blooket cheat scripts / hacks but has never ever created anything completely for Blooket itself.
-So thats why I created Blacket, the first open-source Blooket private server.
-I always wanted to have the ability to have custom packs, blooks, and more but I can't since I am not Ben Stewart (the creator of Blooket) so I have decided to create this.
+I absolutely love Blooket and almost everything about it, but always felt something was missing from it.
+Some very experienced developers have created Blooket cheats / hacks for the game, but not many have made something for Blooket as a whole.
+I have always wanted to create my own custom packs, blooks, games, and more.
+This is why I created Blacket, the first open-source Blooket private server.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Getting Started